Ngọc Lan: At the top of her career

+She collaborated with May Productions to perform Ngoc Lan 1: As you love him in 1989 and Ngoc Lan 2 The sun over the summer in 1991 by director Dang Tran Thuc.

-Ngoc Lan's success in off-the-cuff technology is her identity as her appearance dates back to the years when overseas music was "thirsty" for singers and new releases, the presence of girlfriends music style Songs of this period are very popular songs that have been successful with these songs before 1975 such as Khanh Ha, Tuan Ngoc, Duy Quang ... .. also contributions to your success.
-However, it is undeniably undeniable that her own talent and fortune is the age of the girls' names that are longer than sky music.
+Ngoc Lan's success dates back to the years when overseas music was "thirsty" for singers and new releases.
+The presence of girlfriends music style songs of this period are very popular songs such as Khanh Ha, Tuan Ngoc, and Duy Quang.

-Success followed success, then in the 1980s and early 1990s, she accepted the invitation of the Asian Center to participate in the 15th Love Link CD, along with two other well-loved songs at that time, Kieu Nga, the CD has opened up the time of the song in style and favors things that are not available overseas without having to be in Vietnam, being listed as one of the highest sales numbers in the CD. center of this center CD Through, the name Ngoc Lan became increasingly popular.
+In the 1980s and early 1990s, she accepted the invitation of the Asian Center to participate in the 15th Love Link CD, along with two other well-loved songs at that time.

-At the same time, she was also invited to tour continuously, everywhere and has become the Top Female singer of the four-year festival since 1987 in the music community of the Vietnamese community across the five continents.
+At the same time, she was also invited to tour continuously, and has become the Top Female singer of the four-year festival since 1987 in the music community of the Vietnamese community across the five continents.
 Chieu Duong (Australia) posted on 14 September 1990 as follows:

-"Over 3 nights of performances in Sydney and Melbourne, two of Australia's largest cities, singer Ngoc Lan was a huge success.
-Hall (Sydney) In Melbourne, more than 1500 spectators had to stand to see Ngoc Lan's performance.
-This year, since the music show in Australia, this is the largest show for singer Ngoc Lan.